Mental Health

 FOMO (Fear of Missing Out) is correlated with a higher propensity for boredom, poorer emotional regulation, and problematic use of social media.

 Sociologist Hartmut Rosa goes further: our modern societies have established a temporal regime in which silence and waiting have become culturally unacceptable.
 Boredom no longer poses only a personal problem.
-It poses a problem of social conformity.
+It poses a problem of social compliance.

-🧠 What we sabotage by fleeing emptiness
+🧠 What we sabotage by fleeing the void

 The default mode network, active during daydreaming and introspection, plays a central role in memory consolidation, emotional integration, creative thinking, and long-term planning.
 This network needs unstructured time to function.